 However, the increasing professionalisation of other charities’ fundraising through these types of events saw Peter Mac’s mass participation results begin to decrease.
 Learn how Peter Mac turned around its results by utilising different fundraising methodologies and actioning a number of small, relatively inexpensive tests to achieve strong year-on-year fundraising growth.

 Anna Jones will offer cost-effective, practical tips and strategies for acquiring, retaining and rewarding fundraisers.
-This presentation will benefit charities of all sizes, and will assist those honing their established third-party events as much as it will help those who are just starting out in challenge fundraising.
+This presentation will benefit charities of all sizes and particularly those that are new to this kind of fundraising.

 Presenter: Anna Jones, Communications Manager, Peter MacCallum Cancer Foundation

 Anna has worked in communications roles in the nonprofit and government sectors for over a decade including senior management roles with Skills Victoria and Cancer Council Victoria.